singhabhyudita/focusAI/README.md

 <a href="https://hack36.com"> <img src="https://cutt.ly/BuiltAtHack36" height=24px> </a>

+Note: There are two branches in this project.
+The code of the Android application is in branch android_app.
 ## Introduction:
   When considering the dangers of alcohol and car accidents, most people think of drunk driving.
 However, a large percentage of vehicle accidents involve pedestrians who have been drinking.
 A substantial part of the pedestrian accident problem arises from intoxicated pedestrians.